-'The ships of Tarshish will come first, to bring your sons from afar,
+'The ships of Tarshish will come first, to bring your sons from afar, their silver and their gold with them.'

 'Gustav, what about a ship?' they wrote.

 I didn't want to hear about a ship.
 I knew nothing about ships.
 It is so much easier to write about ships than to do it.
 I said, 'Lord, if that is of you I must know from you.'